 Setting up email subscriptions on your WordPress site is relatively easy.
 Plus, we’ll be setting up the entire email subscription mechanism.
 But before you do so, you need to ask yourself a few questions.
 These are:

 - How will the leads be generated?

-Besides, there are certain regulations to follow before you can send marketing emails to visitors, and one of them is your subscriber’s consent.
+There are certain regulations to follow before you can send marketing emails to visitors, and one of them is your subscriber’s consent.
 So you need to ensure that you’re not using any unethical method to grow your subscriber base (i.e., buying email lists).
+Why?

 - Which email marketing tool will be used for email marketing?